gardenlinux/gardenlinux/features/cis/README.md

 | cis_partition | Providing a default partition layout |
 | cis_sshd | Adjusting the SSHd configuration |
 | cis_sysctl | Adjusting further sysctl options (e.g. deactivates IPv6) |

+### Feature: cis_aide
+This feature installs the host-based intrusion detection system Aide, adds a configuration file for Aide, adds a systemd unit that creates an Aide database at boot time if it doesn't exist and adds a cronjob to /etc/cron.d to run Aide every night.

 ### Feature: cis_audit
 This feature adjust the basic `auditd` configuration regarding the logging of events.
 This includes changes of date/time, sudo logging, as well as options how to proceed if disk space get low or is full.